 Michael F. Hickman, PhD

-His research interests are primarily oriented around the relation between politics and metaphysics.
-In his doctoral study, this took the form of an investigation of the thought of 16th century French political theorist Jean Bodin, and the connection between the theory of absolute kingship, sovereignty, and modern ideas of consent.
-More generally, he is concerned with the question of, "What is the political?" as distinct for example from the merely social.
+His research interests are primarily oriented toward the relation between politics and metaphysics.
+In his doctoral study, this took the form of an investigation of the thought of 16th century French political theorist Jean Bodin, specifically the connection between the theory of absolute kingship, sovereignty, and modern ideas of consent.
+Recently, he has written on the question "What is political?"

-When not at UMary, he will be found enjoying time with his wife Natalie and their five young children Margaret, Georgia, Forrest, Edward and Thomas.
-He swims as a duty, plays tennis for fun, and is just short of fanatical about learning French.
+When not at UMary, he will be found spending time with his wife Natalie and their six young children Margaret, Georgia, Forrest, Edward, Thomas and Rachel.
+He enjoys languages, is fluent in French and is currently trying his hand at Russian.